 Equipment & Inventory

 Hypertellurians uses slots to abstract away how much a character can carry.
-Every character has inventory slots equal to their Brawn score, and most items cost 1 inventory slot to carry.
-Particularly small items can often be combined into 1 slot—use your judgement here.
+A character has inventory slots equal to their Brawn score, and most items cost 1 inventory slot to carry.
+Particularly small items can often be combined into 1 slot, given a pouch or pocket—see the aside about bags, and use your judgement.
 Heavy or bulky items, such as heavy armor, may take up multiple slots.

 All weapons fit into one of 3 categories.